 - France has one of the most extensive tax treaty networks in the world.

-- There are 378 banks in France, which include commercial, savings, cooperative rural and foreign banks and branches of foreign banks.
+- There are over 300 banks operating in France, a number that includes commercial, cooperative and savings banks as well as foreign banks and branches of foreign banks.

 - Residents may hold foreign exchange and domestic currency accounts domestically and overseas, whereby domestic currency accounts are freely convertible into foreign currency.